 Cambridge Advanced Learning Association (CALA) was founded in November, 2011 by a group of parents concerned at the Cambridge Public Schools’ then lack of any formal policy or program for students in need of advanced learning.
 CALA’s mission is to work together as a parent community and with Cambridge’s teachers and administrators, to support students of every race, ethnicity and socio-economic background in need of advanced learning, at the same time as we support the needs of all students.
 Our mission is outlined on the home page, and our long-term goals are outlined here.

-Superintendant Jeff Young’s Innovation Agenda is bringing significant changes to the middle grades in our public schools, and although it brings a great deal of disruption, it also provides an opportunity for significant improvements.
+Superintendant Jeff Young’s Innovation Agenda made sweeping changes to the middle grades in our public schools, and although it caused a great deal of disruption, it also provided opportunity for some improvements.
 CALA members have been working with our administrators and teachers to develop specific, evidence-based policies and services for students in need of advanced learning in Cambridge, in the middle grades, and other grades as well.

 We also want to acknowledge the work that members of our community have done for years around this issue.
 We are grateful to the parents, teachers, adminstrators, and school committee members who have continued to advocate on behalf of advanced learners in Cambridge.
 They have paved the way for CALA to do the work we are now doing.